A Generic Graph Sparsification Framework using Deep Reinforcement Learning: Experiments

 \section{Experiments}

-We validate the effectiveness of SparRL using a variety of real-world graphs over several performance metrics.
+We validate the effectiveness of SparRL using a variety of real-world datasets and test its performance over several metrics.
 The key observations include:

-\begin{itemize} \item SparRL demonstrates superior performance to existing sparsification methods on representative metrics over graphs of different scales; \item SparRL can outperform the $t$-spanner method for preserving Single-Pair-Shortest-Path (SPSP) distances at the same edge-kept ratio; and \item SparRL allows for a simple time vs. performance trade-off by modifying $|H|$.
+\begin{itemize} \item SparRL demonstrates superior performance to existing sparsification methods on representative graph metrics over graphs of different scales; \item SparRL can outperform the $t$-spanner method for preserving Single-Pair-Shortest-Path (SPSP) distances at the same edge kept ratio; and \item SparRL allows for a simple time vs. performance trade-off by modifying $|E_H|$.

 \end{itemize}